collaide/repository-manager/README.md

 This gem add functionalities to manage repositories.
 Each instance (users, groups, etc..) can have it own repository (with files and folders).
 It can manage them (edit, remove, add, etc) and share them with other objects.

 This project is based on the need for a repository manager system for [Collaide](https://github.com/facenord-sud/collaide).
 A system for easily create/delete files and folders in a repository.
-For sharing these "repo items" easily with other object with a flexible and complete authorisations management.
+For sharing these "repo items" easily with other object with a flexible and complete permissions management.

 Instead of creating my core repository manager system heavily dependent on our development, I'm trying to implement a generic and potent repository gem.